 With no standardized disclosure requirements or reporting formats, tobacco companies are free to share only the sustainability data that paints them in a positive light—and hide the rest.
 Companies disclose different metrics from one another and even create their own units of measurement, making it nearly impossible to track progress or compare companies.

 The industry is also free to set its own sustainability goals.
 When a goal isn’t met, a company can simply choose not to report it, and even drop it from reporting moving forward.
 After BAT for chemicals-used-per-hectare, it wasn’t held accountable.
 Instead, it announced it “would no longer have a global average target,” and stopped reporting on the measure.

-Extensive research on is available on Tobacco Tactics—our newly revamped online resource that exposes and explains tobacco industry behavior—alongside actions governments can take to protect its policies and citizens from the industry’s ulterior motives.
+Extensive research on tobacco industry greenwashing is available on Tobacco Tactics—our newly revamped online resource that exposes and explains tobacco industry behavior—alongside actions governments can take to protect its policies and citizens from the industry’s ulterior motives.
 Just as advocates, researchers, governments and the public called tobacco companies out on the undeniable health harms of their products, it’s time to do the same with respect to the industry’s devastating impact on the environment.